arnold2957/generate_music_based_emotion/README.md

 Output shape is 60*2.

 The cf, vaDense and Gru are the hyper-parameter we will decide by grid search.

+And will do on both wav and midi files.

 #### Compare model